About Rodriguez Musical Services

 Heather has taught for the Atlanta Symphony’s Talent Development program and has also served on the faculty of Berry College and the University of Georgia in Athens.

-Alcides is the Repair Technician for RMS.
+Alcides is the Head Repair Technician for RMS.
 He is also the bass clarinetist of the Atlanta Symphony Orchestra and a member of the Atlanta Chamber Players.
 A native of Venezuela, Alcides obtained his musical training through the System of Youth Orchestras of Venezuela.
 He obtained a Master of Music degree from Northwestern University, and a Bachelor of Music degree from Baylor University.

 Alcides has participated in various music festivals, including the New Hampshire Music Festival, the National Repertory Orchestra and the National Orchestral Institute.
 Internationally, he has performed at the San Miguel de Allende Chamber Music Festival (México), the Pacific Music Festival (Japan) and the Campos do Jordão International Winter Festival (Brazil).